strbrgr/jochen/content/about/index.md

 I listen to a lot of punk and hardcore.
 I went to see Restraining Order last year and man do they have energy.

-Right now, I read a book about Data Structures in C++ and watch The Night of.
+Right now, I read a book about Data Structures in C++.
+Last week I finished watching _The Night of_.
 One of my favorite movies is La Haine.

 ## Reach out